duncantmiller/llm_prompt_engineering/README.md

 Base class for all test cases with common testing methods.

 ##### `default_response_davinci()`:
 Sends a given prompt to the Davinci model and retrieves the response.
 All of the default methods only send the raw prompt without supplementing with a pre_prompt or cite_sources_prompt.
+This method uses the depricated OpenAI `client.completions` syntax which must be used for the Davinci model.
+It chooses between live API calls and recorded responses based on the `live_test` flag.

 ##### `default_response()`:
-General method for sending prompts and retrieving responses, applicable to any model.
+General method for sending prompts and retrieving responses, applicable to newer OpenAI models, like GPT-3.5 or GPT-4.
 It chooses between live API calls and recorded responses based on the `live_test` flag.

 ##### `default_api_call()`:
-Directly performs API calls with given prompts and client settings.
+Directly performs the API calls for the `default_response()` method.
+This method currently only uses the GPT-3.5 model.
+It does use the new `client.chat.completions` syntax so it could easily be extended to use additional newer models like GPT-4.

 ##### `custom_response()`:
 Uses the `Message()` object to send the `full_prompt()` to a specified model and retrieves the response, considering the `live_test` setting.
 The `full_prompt()` method defined in the `Message()` class does supplement the provided user prompt with the `pre_prompt()` and `cite_sources_prompt()`.